Skip to content

 2. Check what your Binary data storage type is set to.

 3. If it's set to Filesystem, look below for Binary data path and move your backed up blobs to that location.
-If set to Database, skip this step.
+If set to Database or you included blobs in the backup, skip this step.

 4. Create a backup of the current database (optional).